smatkovi/europass-cv/README.md

 ```

 ## License
 This is a derived work under the terms of the LaTeX project public license (LPPL).
-It is based on version 2014-06-27 of europecv.cls which is part of the europecv package by Nicola Vitacolonna.
+It is based  europecv.cls which is part of the europecv package by Nicola Vitacolonna.
 A copy of europecv, including the unmodified version of europecv.cls is available  from http://www.ctan.org/tex-archive/macros/latex/contrib/europecv. under LPPL.
 For icons see [icons](#icons-and-license)

 ## Based on
 `https://ctan.org/tex-archive/macros/latex/contrib/europecv`